CossackPyra/XtremePush_Android/readme.md

 ### 3. Connect your App to the XtremePush Platform <a name="connect_xtreme"></a>

-1. Add your App on the platfrom by clicking "Integrate Push Features" on your XtremePush Dashboard at xtremepush.com
+1. Add your App on the platform by clicking "Integrate Push Features" on your XtremePush Dashboard at xtremepush.com

    ![Adding your app on the platform click integrate push features](http://cl.ly/image/050s3O0F2N2N/integrate_app.png)